jtp0330/CS_152_Team_Project/README.md

-# CS_152_Team_Project
+# CS_157A_Team_Project
-The following repository holds ANTLR Files and Python Scripts to implement a SQL Interpreter for the CS 152 course.
+The following repository holds MySQL, Java, and documentation Files to implement a Plugin Database for the CS 157A course at San Jose State University.